-The Hamilton Department of Public Works would like to remind residents that we have a Outdoor Water Use By-Law that does not allow mechanical watering of lawns between the hours of 8:00 a.m. and 8:00 p.m. from May 1st to September 30th of each year.
-The most common cause for wasted water inside your home is a leaky toilet fixture.
-These leaks can cost you hundreds of dollars annually in wasted water.
+The Hamilton Department of Public Works would like to remind residents that we have an Outdoor Water Use By-Law that does not allow mechanical watering of lawns between the hours of 8:00 a.m. and 8:00 p.m. from May 1st to September 30th of each year.